deliveroo/deliveroo.engineering/_guidelines/git.md

 possible for someone to traverse links to read a story's implementation instead of searching.

+Note that [git-whistles](https://github.com/mezis/git-whistles) will do most of this for you: naming the branch right, the PR when issuing it, and even pasting the ticket description into your PR for better reviewr comfort!

 ## Force Pushing

 Force pushing is one of the _destructive_ functions of git in that it unconditionally overwrites the remote repository with whatever you have locally, possibly overwriting any changes that a team member has pushed in the meantime.